iExecBlockchainComputing/iexec-dapps-registry/README.md

 5. iexec runs the query on the downloaded database

-6. iexec get the results of the query and stores the results on IPFS
+6. iexec gets the results of the query and stores the results on IPFS.
+Also, stores update database back to IPFS if applicable.

-7. iexec returns the result to the smart contract in the form on an IPFS hash
+7. iexec returns the result to the smart contract in the form on an IPFS hash.
+Also, returns updated DB hash if database was updated.

 8. User can see query results by using the results hash see full results stored on IPFS